 The Rural Health Network funded a staff person for three years to help enroll children into either Child Health Plus or Medicaid.
 Also, this staff person helped adults to enroll into Family Health Plus.
 Over the years, several hundred children and adults have obtained health coverage.

 Promoting Health Care Providers - Greene County offers a wide range of high-quality health care services.
 Yet, our household surveys indicate that many residents and employers are unaware of the services or mistakenly regard them as substandard.
 This lack of awareness fosters an attitude that our heath care system is inferior, which needlessly disheartens the citizenry as well as discourages prospective employers from locating here.
-A major information/educational campaign had been conducted over the years, including thousands of ads through TV, billboards, radio, and newspapers.
-Our most recent survey shows that public awareness of our high-quality providers is increasing.
+A major information/educational campaign had been conducted over the years, including over 7,000 ads through TV, billboards, radio, and newspapers.
+Our most recent survey shows that public awareness of our high-quality providers is steadily increasing.

 GreeneHealth has also provided funding to: